aws-samples/amazon-managed-service-for-apache-flink-examples/python/README.md

 To learn how to package multiple dependencies in a PyFlink application to run on managed Flink, look at the [Firehose sink example](./FirehoseSink/).

+### Developing PyFlink on Apple Silicon macOS

+PyFlink version 1.15 has [known issues](https://issues.apache.org/jira/browse/FLINK-25188) on macOS machines using Apple Silicon chips (e.g. M1) due to Python dependencies.
+You cannot directly install the `apache-pyflink==1.15.4` library on the machine, directly.
+This makes challenging developing PyFlink 1.15 applications on Apple Silicon.

+A workaround is running the Python interpreter in a Docker container built for Intel architecture, and running it in the M1 machine using the Rosetta emulation.

+You can find the [step-by-step instructions to for PyFlink local development using docker on Apple Silicon machines](./LocalDevelopmentOnAppleSilicon).